pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 title: Pivotal Elastic Runtime v1.4 Release Notes
 ---
 ## v1.4.5 patch release:
-Elastic Runtime 1.4.5 includes a patch for the Cannonical Ubuntu CVE-2015-1328 security fix.
+Elastic Runtime 1.4.5 includes a patch for the Canonical Ubuntu CVE-2015-1328 security fix.
 This patch resolves an overlayfs privilege escalation, which a local user could exploit to gain administrative privileges on the system.
 Note that a corresponding stemcell for the specific IaaS that Pivotal Cloud Foundry is running on (2989 - also included in the Pivotal Network release for this patch) must be uploaded and installed along with this Elastic Runtime release in Ops Manager.

 ## v1.4.4 patch release:
 Elastic Runtime 1.4.4 includes a patch for the Canonical Ubuntu USN-2635-1 security fix.
 This patch resolves a use-after-free flaw that was discovered in the Linux kernel’s ipv4 ping support.
 A local user could exploit this flaw to gain administrative privileges on the system.
 Note that a corresponding stemcell for the specific IaaS that Pivotal Cloud Foundry is running on (2983 - also included in the Pivotal Network release for this patch) must be uploaded and installed along with this Elastic Runtime release.